 This depends on your residency/visa status.
 Due to U.S. immigration regulations, internships are available to international students who are in a program that requires them as part of the curriculum.
 International students may elect to complete optional practical training following completion of their degree.
 U.S. students can complete an internship, even if it is not required, depending on availability of sponsoring organizations.

 Both our MS Finance and our MS Management Information Systems program are STEM-eligible, which provides international student F-1 visa holders additional time for Optional Practical Training (OPT).
-The MS Accounting and MS Supply Chains and Operations Management programs do not qualify as STEM and therefore do not qualify for the STEM OPT extension.
+The MS Accounting program does not qualify as STEM and therefore do not qualify for the STEM OPT extension.

 website.
 For additional information, visit University at Buffalo International Student and